hashicorp/terraform-provider-aws/website/docs/r/s3tables_namespace.html.markdown

 The following arguments are required:

 * `namespace` - (Required, Forces new resource) Name of the namespace.
-  Note that this is a list with a maximum size of 1.
   Must be between 1 and 255 characters in length.
   Can consist of lowercase letters, numbers, and underscores, and must begin and end with a lowercase letter or number.
 * `table_bucket_arn` - (Required, Forces new resource) ARN referencing the Table Bucket that contains this Namespace.